Living on campus: Our philosophy and approach

-While the benefits of living on campus are many, there may be reasons why doing so would place barriers to a student’s ability to benefit from the educational program at DelVal.
+While the benefits of living on campus are many, there may be reasons why doing so would create a barrier to your ability to benefit from the educational programs at DelVal.
 Entering new students who meet one or more of the following criteria may apply to be waived from living on campus if doing so best meets their personal educational needs.

-- Local commuter status: Student will be residing at their permanent home address which is within 25 miles of campus
+- Local commuter status: Student will be residing at their permanent home address and this address is within 25 miles of campus

 - Age: Student is at least 23 years of age prior to starting their first semester